sudomann/nginx-uwsgi-django-react/README.md

 A multi container setup for a nginx-uwsgi-django deployment (construction in progress)

 ####INCOMPLETE, needs planning and complete rewrite
+*TODO*: might need to instruct to remote .git folder, so npm doesn't stop you from exploding and require git commit untracked changes

 ##Requirements##
 - Docker and Docker Compose